Spring 2018: Feb. 5-May 4

 High-Speed Internet access, email, updated browser and the ability to view videos.

 Academic Credit Course: For information on tuition and fees, please visit the Student Accounts website.
-Please note that academic students attending the workshop may be required to pay an additional fee.

 Who It's For